 It might seem counterintuitive, but I always make sure to post my truck on the load board when there’s plenty of freight to choose from.
 That’s the best time to get calls from brokers who are willing to pay higher than average rates for loads that are going where you want to go.

-A lot of carriers don't want to post their trucks in a hot market.
-They worry that they'll get bombarded with too many calls.
-My advice: Include more detail in your truck posting, and don't forget to include your destination.
+A lot of carriers don’t want to post their trucks.
+They worry that they’ll get bombarded with too many calls.
+My advice: Include more detail in your truck posting, and don’t forget to include your destination.

-The first thing I learned using the DAT load board was how to get positioned in a hot market.
-This was because I knew the negotiating power of receiving a call from a broker that needs my service versus calling on loads with less priority.
+The first thing I learned using the DAT load board was the negotiating power of receiving a call from a broker that needs my service versus calling on loads.

 It Pays to Be Flexible

 If you were a broker, would you make the most calls on loads that have to get picked up today or on the loads that can get picked up some time in the next three days?
 You’re going to call about the one that’s more urgent.

 As a carrier, if you are not posting your truck, then you are making calls on load posts.
 Those loads might be the ones that are less urgent.
 Rates and negotiations favor the side that has more flexibility.
 When the broker calls you about a load that needs to move today, there’s not much flexibility.
 That’s when you can negotiate for an above-average rate.

 Contact us today to learn more about DAT load boards, or call 800.551.8847.